TriLLogic/Evopix/README.md

 Implement costs per turn

-New boring pixels

-Fix cell used twice for same combo type

-different shapes of brain add creature wide bonuses (e.g. faster photosynthesis, electricity (like eels))
+Different shapes of brain add creature wide bonuses (e.g. faster photosynthesis, electricity (like eels))

-deleting/replacing pixels (at a cost?)
+Deleting pixels

 New ideas: (note this is a bunch of stuff I found off the internet, I don't expect much to actually make it into the game, just for extra ideas)